-We Understand How Bankruptcy And Divorce Work Together
+We Know How Bankruptcy And Divorce Work Together

 All to often, divorce and bankruptcy go hand in hand.
-Dividing assets and negotiating the debts during divorce can be a complex and emotional process.
+Dividing assets and negotiating the debts during divorce can be a challenging and emotional process.
 We use our experience and knowledge of the bankruptcy code to help our clients discharge eligible unsecured debts while representing our client’s best interests on all divorce matters.
 Our goal is always to provide our clients with the best opportunities to start a positive new chapter in their life.

-Our Salem, Massachusetts, law firm provides divorce and bankruptcy advocacy throughout Greater Boston and the North Shore.
-We understand the bankruptcy issues you may be facing with your high net worth divorce and will work to help you reach a favorable outcome.
+We provide divorce and bankruptcy advocacy throughout the North Shore community.
+We understand the bankruptcy issues you may be facing with your divorce and will work to help you reach a favorable outcome.

 Chapter 7 bankruptcy allows individuals to discharge significant and specific debts based on income and other factors.
 Chapter 13 protection allows you to repay your creditors over a three- to five-year period, and potentially discharge any remaining debt after the repayment plan has ended.
 Both chapters carry strict guidelines which outline the types of debt individuals can seek to eliminate or reduce.